 - Wildlife viewing and photography.
-Earlier in the morning or late in the evening is usually the better, usually better time for better light.
+Earlier in the morning or late in the evening is usually the better, generally better time for better light.

 - Kayaking: The bigger boats might bring kayaks with them.
 Otherwise, these can be rented at Tortuga Bay on Santa Cruz Island

-- Snorkeling: Available from all islands, snorkeling on Isla Lobos is a popular spot and a must-stop.
+- Snorkeling: Available from all islands, snorkeling on Isla Lobos is a favorite spot and a must-stop.

-- Birdwatching: Mating season for the land bird is from December to May and is a great time for bird watching across the archipelago.
+- Birdwatching: The mating season for the land bird is from December to May and is an excellent time for bird watching across the archipelago.

 - Giant Tortoises: The symbolic creature can be observed at the Charles Darwin Research Center on Santa Cruz Island and the Galapagos Interpretation Center in San Cristobal Island.
 At the Breeding Center on Isabela Island, you can hold a tortoise egg.
 The Giant Tortoises can live nearly 150 years, and weight up to 900 pounds

-- Penguins: Tagus Cove on Isabela Island has the biggest population but a large population can be found on Fernandina Island.
+- Penguins: Tagus Cove on Isabela Island has the largest population, but a large population can be found on Fernandina Island.